Dental associations warn that everyone who participates in contact sports or any activity that could potentially damage their teeth

 Sometimes, you may not realize that activity poses a threat to your teeth, and therefore requires a mouthguard.
 There's a stage at which it is "cool" for teenagers to wear mouthguards, but peer pressure often causes them to rather risk a toothless grin than the mortification of being seen with a mouthguard.

 Then of course, some people find mouthguards to be uncomfortable, or that it interferes with their breathing and speech.
 However, there are many more reasons to wear them.
 Hopefully, these reasons can help convince your children to wear mouthguards too.

 1. Mouthguards help prevent broken teeth

 According to Colgate Professional, an athlete who doesn't wear a mouthguard typically opens him or herself to broken teeth, cheek and lip injuries, fractured crowns or bridgework, root damage, concussions, and fractured jaws.

 If a tooth fractures while wearing a mouthguard, it often can be saved.

 2. Mouthguards can prevent tooth displacement

-Losing a tooth is bad enough, but when it is displaced it will probably move around easily afterwards.
+Losing a tooth is bad enough, but when it is displaced it will probably move around easily afterward.
 It will become loose and sensitive.
 A mouthguard can prevent this by cushioning the teeth.

 3. Mouthguards can prevent missing teeth